TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 Develop a budget proposal with justifications for expenses associated with each subsystem.
 Note that the total of this budget proposal can also serve as a specification for each subsystem.
 After creating the budgets for individual subsystems, merge them to create a comprehensive budget for the entire solution.

+#### Controls System Budget

+#### Power Systems Budget

+#### Embedded Systems Budget

 ### Division of Labor - Aaron

 First, conduct a thorough analysis of the skills currently available within the team, and then compare these skills to the specific requirements of each subsystem.
 Based on this analysis, appoint a team member to take the specifications for each subsystem and generate a corresponding solution (i.e. detailed design).
 If there are more team members than subsystems, consider further subdividing the solutions into smaller tasks or components, thereby allowing each team member the opportunity to design a subsystem.

+To accomplish our projects goals, it is crucial to appoint specific members to areas they will achieve the highest success in.

 ### Timeline - Aaron